top of page

 Ecology (March 2021) found no signs of bats in the buildings which are to be removed and no further surveys were recommended.
 In the event a bat is found during works, works must stop and NE or a licensed ecologist must be contacted for advice on how to proceed.
 In light of the above the SC Ecologist recommended that a number of conditions and informative notes are attached to any grant of permission to ensure the protection of wildlife and to provide ecological enhancements.
 It is therefore considered subject tot he conditions and informative notes that the development complies with relevant planning policies.

 As the application site is accessed off a trunk road Highways England have been consulted as part of this application.
-Highways England raised objection to the proposed development in relation to lack of information regarding likely traffic generation as well as the lack of detail regarding the access.
+National Highways raised objection to the proposed development in relation to lack of information regarding likely traffic generation as well as the lack of detail regarding the access.
 Some further access details were submitted as well as a brief road safety audit ans Highways England were re-consulted based on this additional information.
 Highways England maintained their objection in relation to the proposed development.
+An online meeting was then held between the officer, agent and Highways England in order to determine how to proceed with the application.
+As the proposed development would not see an increase in vehicular movements and the use would not change it was considered that a case for exemption from RSA and WCHAR.
+Following the submission of the case for exemption from RSA and WCHAR, Highways England were re-consulted and stated that in accordance with GG 142 for the WCHAR The Design Team Leader should submit an Exemption file note.
+Following the Exemption File Note Highways England have confirmed that they do not raise an objection to the proposed development as there are no highways and access issues.
+In light of the above it is therefore considered that the proposed development is in accordance with relevant planning policies.

 In light of the above and subject to the recommended conditions and informative notes it is considered that the proposed development complies with relevant planning policies and therefore approval is recommended.